chenqiuyuan/icsme2015-paper-impl/README.md

 | OpenStack | 2011/07 - 2012/05 | 7064 | 367 | 3.97 |
 | QT | 2011/05 - 2012/05 | 24734 | 530 | 3.31 |

-Here `Revi.` refers to the number of collected reviews, `Re.` refers to the number of the unique reviewers extracted from collected reviews, and `Avg.Re` refers to the average number of code reviewers per review.
+Here `Revi.` refers to the number of collected reviews, `Re.` refers to the number of the unique reviewers extracted from collected reviews, and `Avg.
+Re.` refers to the average number of code reviewers per review.

-2. Results
+#### 2. Results

 | Project | Top-10 P.A. | Top-5 P.A. | Top-3 P.A. | Top-1 P.A. | MRR |
 | --- | --- | --- | --- | --- | --- |